-However, as a pre-condition to permitting portfolio margining, the member would be required to establish comprehensive written risk analysis methodology to assess the potential risk to the member's capital over a specified range of possible market movements.
-In performing the risk analysis, the member would be required to include in the written risk analysis methodology procedures and guidelines for (1) obtaining and reviewing account documentation and financial information to assess the amount of credit to be extended to eligible participants; (2) the determination, review, and approval of credit limits to each eligible participant, and across all eligible participants, utilizing a portfolio margin account; (3) monitoring credit risk exposure to the member's capital, on both a intra-day and end of day basis, including the type, scope and frequency of reporting to senior management; (4) the use of stress testing of portfolio margin accounts in order to monitor market risk exposure from individual accounts and in the aggregate; (5) the regular review and testing of the procedures by an independent unit; (6) managing the impact of credit extended related to portfolio margin accounts on the member's overall risk exposure; (7) the appropriate response by management when credit extensions have been exceeded; and (8) determining when additional margin may need to be collected.
+As a pre-condition to permitting portfolio margining, a member is required to establish a comprehensive written risk analysis methodology to assess the potential risk to the member's capital over a specified range of possible market movements.
+The written risk analysis methodology must include procedures and guidelines for (1) obtaining and reviewing account documentation and financial information to assess the amount of credit to be extended to eligible participants; (2) the determination, review and approval of credit limits to each eligible participant, and across all eligible participants, utilizing a portfolio margin account; (3) monitoring credit risk exposure to the member's capital, on both a intra-day and end of day basis, including the type, scope and frequency of reporting to senior management; (4) the use of stress testing of portfolio margin accounts in order to monitor market risk exposure from individual accounts and in the aggregate; (5) the regular review and testing of the procedures by an independent unit; (6) managing the impact of credit extended related to portfolio margin accounts on the member's overall risk exposure; (7) the appropriate response by management when credit extensions have been exceeded; and (8) determining when additional margin may need to be collected.

-Members would be required to periodically review their credit extension activities for consistency with their guidelines and determine if the data necessary to apply portfolio margining is accessible on a timely basis and information systems are available to adequately capture, monitor, analyze and report relevant data.
-The risk analysis methodology must be filed with NASD, or the member's designated examining authority ("DEA") if other than NASD, and submitted to the Commission prior to implementation of portfolio margining.
-The proposed rule change also requires members to notify and receive approval from NASD or the member's DEA if other than NASD, prior to establishing a portfolio margin methodology for eligible participants.
+A member is required to periodically review its credit extension activities for consistency with its guidelines and determine if the data necessary to apply portfolio margining is accessible on a timely basis, and information systems are available to adequately capture, monitor, analyze and report relevant data.